 - Students are invited to find a company for their placement by themselves.
-However, lists are available and the head of program can provide them with ad hoc advice.
+However, lists are available in the office of “Vie Scolaire”, R232 and the head of program can provide them with ad hoc advice.
 In addition, the school is offering a limited number of placements.
-Only 6th grade students will be entitled to apply for such placements as soon as the information will be provided by organizing companies.

 - So far, the students have chosen various areas for their work experience: medical, journalism, translation, science, IT, zoology, administration,…